CDC posts long-awaited tips for minimizing everyday risk

 Stay-at-home orders, school shutdowns and business closings were followed by a national flattening in the rate of new cases.
 In recent weeks, many states have started reopening as they face pressure to get the pandemic-damaged economy going again.
 And cases are rising in nearly half the states, according to an Associated Press analysis.

 The CDC has put out many sets of guidelines, including some for churches, camps, schools and transit agencies.
-But until now, the organization hasn’t offered specific advice to people trying to decide whether to take vacations, get their nails done, host barbecues, visit a bank or library, go out to eat or exercise at a gym.
+But until now, the organization hasn’t offered specific advice to people trying to decide how to safely do things like take vacations, get their nails done, host barbecues, visit a bank or library, go out to eat or exercise at a gym.

+Other organizations have been trying to fill the void, and some have addressed questions the CDC didn't.

+New York City’s health department this week released guidelines for having sex during the coronavirus outbreak.
+The department advised people to have sex only with those who are close to them, and not with multiple partners.
+It also suggested washing hands before sex, wearing a mask during it, and said “be creative with sexual positions and physical barriers, like walls, that allow sexual contact while preventing close face to face contact.”

-The CDC's director, Dr. Robert Redfield, called the new guidelines “common sense suggestions,” not mandates.
+The CDC's director, Dr. Robert Redfield, called his agency's new guidelines “common sense suggestions,” not mandates.
 State or local governments may want to reimpose stricter measures if new outbreaks occur, but that's a call for them to make, CDC officials said.

 The guidelines repeat earlier advice about wearing face coverings, especially if it’s difficult to keep at least 6 feet away from other people.